dotWee/OpenKWSolver/README.md

 Using
 -----

-targetSDK: 21 (5.0 Lollipop)
+minSDK: 21 (5.0 Lollipop)
-minSDK: 14 (+4.0 Ice Cream Sandwich) Untested on 4.4 and below!
-To work with it, you'll need a device with Android 4.0 and above.
-5.0 would be best.
+To work with it, you'll need a device with Android 5.0 and above.
 Also, an account on [9kw.eu](http://www.9kw.eu/), as well as an API-Key would be an advantage.
 The app won't work without API-Key.
 You can get the current Version beta.4 apk [here](https://github.com/dotWee/OpenKWSolver/releases/download/beta.4/app-release_SIGNED_beta.4.apk).

 Building